Wave power: Environmental effects

+The Tethys database provides access to scientific literature and general information on the potential environmental effects of ocean current energy.

 Potential

-Wave energy's worldwide potential has been estimated to be greater than 2 TW.
+Wave energy's worldwide theoretical potential has been estimated to be greater than 2 TW.
 Locations with the most potential for wave power include the western seaboard of Europe, the northern coast of the UK, and the Pacific coastlines of North and South America, Southern Africa, Australia, and New Zealand.
 The north and south temperate zones have the best sites for capturing wave power.
 The prevailing westerlies in these zones blow strongest in winter.

-The National Renewable Energy Laboratory (NREL) estimated the wave energy potential for various countries.
-It estimated that the US' potential was equivalent to 1170 TWh per year or almost 5% of the country's energy consumption.
+The National Renewable Energy Laboratory (NREL) estimated the theoretical wave energy potential for various countries.
+It estimated that the US' potential was equivalent to 1170 TWh per year or almost 1/3 of the country's electricity consumption.
 The Alaska coastline accounted for ~50% of the total.

-NREL reported that WECs can reach efficiencies near 50%.
-One study analyzed small devices, reminiscent of buoys, finding them capable of generating upwards of 6 MW of power for a roughly cylindrical 21 kg buoy.
-Later research points to even smaller versions of WECs that could produce the same amount of energy using roughly one-half of the area as current devices.
+The technical and economical potential will be lower than the given values for the theoretical potential.

+Wave energy is known as a tertiary form of energy, where the sun (primary) heats the earth's surface unevenly leading to climate systems such as wind (secondary) to blow across the oceans.
+Although tidal currents also play a role, wave energy is primarily a product of wind energy.
+The transfer of energy from one source to another is greatly diminished due to the First Law of Thermodynamics, where not all of the energy is converted.
+Conversly, the concentration of energy (energy density) can be significantly increased compared to the energy source prior.
+For the conversion of wind to wave energy, this is due to water having a greater density than air, and again due to the uneven energy distribution.
+This makes many locations around the globe extremely favourable for wave energy conversion.